-Blow-by gas is returned to the combustion chamber through the air cleaner housing and throttle body.
+Blow-by gas is returned to the combustion chamber through the air cleaner and the intake manifold.

 Fuel Permeation Emission Control

 The fuel tank, fuel hoses, and fuel vapor charge hoses use fuel permeation control technologies to prevent fuel vapor emissions.
 Tampering with these components to reduce or defeat the effectiveness of the fuel permeation technologies is prohibited.